S.A.I.L. - Gifted & Talented Program

 - Develop an understanding of self and others in relation to giftedness.

-- Students may be nominated anytime during the school year by anyone, including parents, staff, and community members or through self-nomination.
+- Students may be referred anytime during the school year by anyone, including parents, staff, and community members or through self-referral.

 - Students are assessed according to district timelines and procedures, which are posted on each campus.